 - How relevant are past climate states as analogues for the future, and can we expect fundamental changes in the characteristics of natural climate variability in response to greenhouse warming?

-can we use our understanding of fundamental climate
+use our understanding of fundamental climate dynamics to

-dynamics to assess and mitigate climate impacts on
+assess and mitigate climate impacts on society and economical